Environmental Radiation Programs

 Emergency Preparedness and Response

 The department responds to all radiation incidents and emergencies, including unexpected radiation releases from nuclear power plants, transportation accidents, lost or stolen radioactive sources, and contamination of a facility or the environment.
 To prepare for these incidents, the department trains its staff and other emergency personnel in emergency response and decontamination procedures, dose assessment, and preparedness for possible weapons of mass destruction.
-Staff also learn how to respond to nuclear reactor emergencies during six annual training exercises at the state's nuclear power plants.
-In addition, the department provides the Kennedy Space Center with emergency response assistance during the launch of spacecraft containing radioactive material, such as the Ulysses, Galileo and recent Cassini space probes.
+Staff also learn how to respond to nuclear reactor emergencies during annual training exercises at the state's nuclear power plants.
+In addition, the department provides the Kennedy Space Center with emergency response assistance during the launch of spacecraft containing radioactive material, such as Pluto New Horizons and Mars Science Laboratory.

 Nuclear Power Plants